If you’re in the market to buy or refinance in The Golden State, a small difference between mortgage rates can make or break the bank.

 Veterans United Home Loans, headquartered in Missouri, is a mortgage lender that specializes in VA home loans in all 50 states.
 Veterans United is incredibly active in the VA loan space.
 The U.S. the Department of Veterans Affairs has listed Veterans United in the top three among VA loan lenders by volume for five consecutive years.
 While the company focuses heavily on VA loans, it also offers conventional, jumbo, FHA, and USDA loans.

 Veterans United has a fully digitized and easy online application process.
-Compared to other lenders we’ve reviewed, the company had one of the lowest complaint ratios logged with the CFPB: Less than half of one complaint per 1,000 loans originated.
+Compared to other lenders we’ve reviewed, the company had one of the lowest complaint ratios logged with the CFPB: less than half of one complaint per 1,000 loans originated.

 Headquartered in Kansas City, Missouri, North American Savings Bank (NASB) is a full-service bank that lends in all 50 states.
-North American Savings Bank has an extensive mortgage menu than most, including options for veterans, first-time homebuyers, self-employed people, and borrowers with less-than-perfect credit histories.
+North American Savings Bank has a more extensive mortgage menu than most, including options for veterans, first-time homebuyers, self-employed people, and borrowers with less-than-perfect credit histories.
 That’s because the bank offers VA loans, FHA loans, and mortgages for people who don’t fit conforming loan standards.
 NASB also has a streamlined online application process with transparent pricing for browsing borrowers.

 Truist Bank, now merged with Suntrust and BB&T under its name, has an extensive footprint across the U.S. through its thousands of brick-and-mortar branches and online presence.
 Along with the company’s solid menu of mortgage products, easy-to-use online application process, transparency of rate and fee information, and average number of complaints compared to other reviewed lenders, the brand’s website is easy to navigate with several useful resources to help with the borrowing process, such as calculators, videos, and sample mortgages.